lars-t-hansen/sint/README.md

 ## MVP to-do list

-- bug: Intern is not thread-safe, see comment in text!
 - ports and basic I/O on text ports
   - mostly in place now
   - opening, flushing, closing on text files at least